ghophp/kinect-body-position/README.md

 Kinect Body Position
 ====================

-A test case application for recognize body positions.
-Was my final paper system, its a cool prototype.
+A PoC based on Kinect SDK to recognize body positions and guide users into stretching.

 ## Screenshots